sourcegraph/about/blogposts/2020/ex-googler-guide-dev-tools.md

 ---
 title: An ex-Googler's guide to dev tools
-description: Many ex-Googlers wish they could simply clone the dev tools ecosystem inside of Google to their new company.
-This guide to dev tools will help you get started and make you and your new teams be as productive as possible.
+description:  After leaving Google, many engineers miss the developer tools.
+Here's one ex-Googler's guide to navigating the dev tools landscape outside of Google, finding the ones that fill the gaps you're feeling, and introducing these to your new team.
 author: Beyang Liu
 authorUrl: https://twitter.com/beyang
 publishDate: 2020-11-24